noctiscodes/noctiscodes/README.md

 ## About Me

 A highly resourceful skilled developer with solid academic achievements and technical experience.
 Adept at learning quickly and being a valuable asset.
-This is my project space showcasing some of the work i've done `:blush:` 🤓
+This is my project space showcasing some of the work i've done 🤓

 <details>
   <summary>Miscaellanous Facts</summary>